Waddy

-A waddy, nulla-nulla or boondi is an Aboriginal Australian hardwood club or hunting stick for use as a weapon or as a throwing stick for hunting animals.
+A waddy, nulla-nulla, leangle or boondi is an Aboriginal Australian hardwood club or hunting stick for use as a weapon or as a throwing stick for hunting animals.
 Waddy comes from the Darug people of Port Jackson, Sydney.
 Boondi is the Wiradjuri word for this implement.
+Leangle is a Djadjawurrung word for a club with a hooked striking head.

 Description and use

-A waddy is a heavy pointed club constructed of carved hardwood timber.
+A waddy is a heavy pointed club constructed of carved hardwood timber; it was a traditional weapon developed by Aboriginal people in Australia.

-Waddies were used in hand-to-hand combat and were capable of splitting a shield and of killing or stunning prey.
-They could be employed also as projectiles or to make fire and make ochre.
-They found further use in punishing those who broke Aboriginal law.
+Waddies were used in hand-to-hand combat and were capable of splitting a shield.
+They could also kill or stun a prey.
+They could be used as projectiles or to make fire and make ochre.
+The waddies were sometimes used to punish those who broke Aboriginal law.

-Construction.
+Construction

 The waddy was made by both men and women and could be painted or left unpainted.
-Its construction varied from tribe to tribe, but it was generally about one metre in length and sometimes had a stone head attached with beeswax and at least one string.
+Its construction varied from tribe to tribe, but it was generally about one metre in length and sometimes had a stone head attached with spinifex resin and at least one string.
 It was made from where a branch met the tree or from a young tree that was pulled up with its roots from the ground.